ryanluker/luker.dev/content/blog/digging-into-nginx.md

-title = "Digging into nginx by taking a peek under the hood" draft = true date = 2023-01-30 description = "Nginx is something I have used but never deeping understood.
+title = "Digging into nginx by taking a peek under the hood" draft = true date = 2023-01-30 description = "Nginx is something I have used but never deeply understood.
 I find I learn best by doing and digging into source code, so this post will keep track of my learnings as I stumble around."
 +++

 ### Intro